-Your Chocolate Priestess won the Karen Tack & Alan Richardson book "Hello, Cupcake!" a guide to make amazing looking cupcakes.
+Your Chocolate Priestess won the Karen Tack and Alan Richardson book "Hello, Cupcake!" a guide to make amazing looking cupcakes.
 We made the "Howling Werewolves" cupcakes from pages 176-179 but we changed the type of frosting and cake mix we used.
+I do not believe that the publisher knew that I'd be doing this review at all!

 I also decided that the idea of cupcake moons was silly for two reasons.
 First in the book you are supposed to use a different flavor of cupcake which means you end up with 1/2 of your mix unused.
 Yes, you could double the list of decorating ingredients but for a book that is supposed to be good for folks who've never baked or cooked before, I personally think it needs to have more details and use all of a cake mix or use the same flavor for everything.
 Second, werewolves need to be howling at the moon and they are not as big as it so I thought a central larger round cake made a more pleasing pictures as you'll see below. the Dozen of people who can to the party these were for last night agreed.